python-elective-kea/spring2021/docs/_sources/ses9.rst.txt

 Measuring the memory ussage of an object, function or piece of code can be of equally importance as the timing functionallity you just created.

 Python has a build in module called :code:`resource`.
-This is a unix system only module, so here all windows users can not find much help.
+This is a unix system only module.
+Luckily we are all on a unix based system when we use docker for python development.

-But some third party modules luckily exists.
-In this exercise, you should work with one of these.
+**Task:**

-Go to this url https://pypi.org/project/memory-profiler/ and use the module.
-Notice that you are using a decorator when using this module.
+Your job is, to write a decorator function that can messure the memory usage of any piece of code.

 .. _ex3: